tier4/ota-client/docs/README.md

 - ip_addr (string, optional)

-  This field specifies this ota client's IP address.
+  This field specifies this OTA client's IP address.
   If this field is not specified, "localhost" is used.
   NOTE: this IP address is used for the local server bind address.